Mommy Makeover Surgery

 It is difficult to estimate the cost of mommy makeover due to the number of variables involved in treatment.
 In addition to the cost fluctuations associated with the specific combination of treatments chosen, the price can be impacted significantly based on the surgeon performing the treatments and the location in which they are performed.

-Of course, since a mommy makeover is a combined procedure, the overall costs will be lower than they would be for having the procedures done separately.
+When reviewing the costs, keep in mind a mommy makeover is a combined procedure, so the overall costs will be lower than they would be for having the procedures done separately.

-Because it is an elective procedure, a mommy makeover is not covered by health insurance, leaving patients responsible for 100% of the cost.
+Because it is an elective procedure, a mommy makeover is not covered by health insurance.
 Most surgeons have payment plans available, allowing their patients to spread out the cost of the procedure.

 - Khavanin, N., Jordan, S. W., Vieira, B. L., Hume, K. M., Mlodinow, A. S., Simmons, C. J., et al. (2015).
 Combining abdominal and cosmetic breast surgery does not increase short-term complication rates: A comparison of each individual procedure and pretreatment risk stratification tool.
 Aesthetic Surgery Journal, 35(8), 999–1006.
 Retrieved from https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6296326/